zyedidia/Literate/README.md

 Literate source code is readable whether you are looking at the `.lit` file, or the generated HTML.

-You can view the main website about Literate [here] (http://zbyedidia.webfactional.com/literate) including complete [documentation] (http://zbyedidia.webfactional.com/literate/manual.php).
+You can view the main website about Literate [here](http://zbyedidia.webfactional.com/literate) including a [manual](http://zbyedidia.webfactional.com/literate/manual.php) on how to use Literate.

 If you like the project, make sure to leave a star :smile: